 This recipe is made to mimic traditional beef enchiladas without the hassle of frying, soaking or heating the corn tortillas.
 There are no beans, rice or veggies added to the mix.
-Just authentic enchilada ingredients.
+We keep it simple with authentic beef enchilada ingredients only.

 Corn Tortillas vs. Flour Tortillas